netzero-labs/netzero-labs/docs/integrations/2025-08/EnergyDeviceIntegration.md

 # Pilot Program: Energy Device Integration

+**Update:** The pilot is now full and we're not accepting new participants.
+Once the pilot successfully completes, we plan on releasing the energy device integration to all Netzero Pro subscribers.

 The [Netzero app](https://www.netzero.energy) is launching a pilot program to provide access to a wide range of energy devices.
 If you already use Netzero automations and would like to integrate one of the devices listed below, you’re invited to participate.
 To join, send an email to [feedback@netzero.energy](mailto:feedback@netzero.energy) and mention which device(s) you have, and the Tesla email address associated with your account (if different from the email address you are sending from).

 Supported devices in this pilot: